rafaelspinto/alpha/README.md

 ## Setup

 1. Create a virtual host based on the vhost.conf located in the samples folder.
-2. Download/clone the repository and define the webapp folder as the document root of the vhost.
+2. Download/clone the repository and define the **htdocs** folder as the document root of the vhost.
 3. Create your controllers/models/views inside the webapp folder.